 Certainly, dividend growth may be somewhat slow in the near term.
 Companies may be reluctant to pay larger dividends while the economic and political outlook continues to be uncertain.
 However, a long-term horizon could mean that passive income investors benefit from a faster pace of growth compared to other mainstream assets.
 This may add to the appeal of UK dividend shares at the present time.

 Capital growth potential from UK shares

 The prices of UK dividend shares may have fallen heavily this year in some cases.
 But, over the long run, they could deliver impressive capital returns.
 The track records of indexes such as the FTSE 100 and FTSE 250 show that they’ve generally produced annual total returns in the high single-digits.

 As such, buying a diverse range of income stocks could offer much more than just a generous passive income compared to other mainstream assets.

-The post 3 reasons why I’d invest £500 per month in a FTSE 100 index tracker fund in 2020 appeared first on The Motley Fool UK.
+The post 3 reasons why I’d invest money right now in UK dividend shares for a passive income appeared first on The Motley Fool UK.

 Motley Fool UK 2020